Kwaidan (film): Development and pre-production

-While he was a student, producer Shigeru Wakatsuki, later the president of Ninjin Club, converted the idea of a film adaptation of Lafcadio Hearn's Kwaidan: Stories and Studies of Strange Things.
-Upon the formation of Ninjin Club's film production division in 1954, Wakatsuki pitched an adaptation of Lafcadio Hearn's Kwaidan to director Masaki Kobayashi, who had once thought of adapting it previously.
+While he was a student, producer Shigeru Wakatsuki, later the president of Ninjin Club, had the idea of a film adaptation of Lafcadio Hearn's Kwaidan: Stories and Studies of Strange Things.
+Upon the formation of Ninjin Club's film production division in 1954, Wakatsuki pitched an adaptation of Lafcadio Hearn's Kwaidan to director Masaki Kobayashi, who had also previously thought of adapting it.
 The project quickly gained momentum but soon languished in development hell for roughly a decade.
 Shochiku initially committed to funding and distribution but ultimately withdrew.
 Toho stepped in as partner and distributor, injecting the resources needed to push forward.
 Thus, Toho also began a three-film deal with director Masaki Kobayashi that concluded with the production of Kwaidan.

 Screenwriter Yoko Mizuki made the decision herself of which four of Hearn's stories to adapt.
+The opening segment, "The Black Hair" (黒髪, Kurokami), is adapted from "The Reconciliation", which appeared in Hearn's collection Shadowings (1900); the second and third segments, "The Woman of the Snow" (雪女, Yukionna), and "Hoichi the Earless" (耳無し芳一の話, Miminashi Hōichi no Hanashi) are based on stories from Hearn's Kwaidan: Stories and Studies of Strange Things.
+The fourth and final segment, "In a Cup of Tea" (茶碗の中, Chawan no Naka), is adapted from Hearn's Kottō: Being Japanese Curios, with Sundry Cobwebs (1902).

+Kobayashi pursued the project following the critical success of Harakiri (1962) at the Cannes Film Festival, where he decided to advance further in stylization on his next film.
+Kwaidan also served as a personal homage to his late teacher Aizu Yaichi, who had introduced Kobayashi to Hearn's writings.

 During pre-production, Kobayashi discovered that the studio's sound stages were too small for the elaborate sets he envisioned.
 Therefore, he built the stages in an airplane hangar in Uji, Kyoto.
 Kobayashi worked with composer Toru Takemitsu for six months to produce the film's score.
 The film exhausted its budget three-quarters of the way through production, which led Kobayashi to sell his house.

 Though known for hard-edged contemporary dramas, Kobayashi prioritized aesthetic reclamation with the film.
 During the 1930s–1940s, militarists had co-opted traditional arts for propaganda; Kwaidan sought to "reclaim the arts from this dark period", according to Stephen Prince.